DataDog/dd-agent/README.md

 # Important note

-This repository contains the source code for the Datadog Agent until major version 5.
+This repository contains the source code for the Datadog Agent up to and including major version 5.
 Although still supported, no major feature is planned for this release line and we encourage users and contributors to refer to the new Agent codebase, introduced with the release of version 6.0.0 and tracked in